 The experienced blacksmiths in Yazd provide people with the ordinary tools they need such as pliers, hammers, knives, steelyards and so on.
 Mehriz, Aqda, Nodoushan, Sakhvid and Khezr Abad are the premier centers of blacksmithing.

 It means herbal medicine seller and perfumer.
 Before the advent of modern science in the medical and industrial fields, the use of herbs was considered as one of the main methods of fighting disease, as well as making natural colors for industrial purposes.
 Since the main production of Mazaris in Yazd is henna, the name is actually associated with henna grinding.
 Henna is a green powder obtained by grinding the leaves of the henna plant.
-In fact, in Yazd, only the profession that prepares henna and madder (mascara) and similar materials is called Mazari.
+In fact, in Yazd, only the profession that prepares henna and madder (mascara) and similar materials are called Mazari.